jeremynoesen/Pseudo3D/README.md

 ![Pseudo3D rendering](Perspective.gif)

-## Building
-This project is not complete yet, but if you wish to build it to use it, you can clone or download this repo.
-In the folder of the project, you can open terminal and run `gradle build`.
-This should make a jar out of Pseudo3D.
-With this, you can add the jar as a dependency in your IDE of choice.

-## Contributing
-I will only permit contributions directly to this repo from those who I have directly asked for help from.
-Any other contribution attempt will be rejected.
-You are free to fork this repo and do whatever you please, as I cannot stop you from doing that.

-## Disclaimer
+## Notice
 This project is far from complete.
-You can view the associated GitHub project to see what is planned for this.
+You can view the associated GitHub projects to see what is planned for this.
 A wiki will be made eventually explaining how to use this, but until then, there are no explanations available.
 Not everything is implemented yet, so use at your own risk.